matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 		- We end up with RMSE and MAE (k).
 	- Why do we do this?
 Let's assume we are using *Elastic Net*, where we are using lambda (learning rate) and rho (how much of ridge vs. how much of lasso we are using).
 These are two **hyperparameters**.
 These are the values we want to tune.
 We shouldn't be testing these hyperparameters against the final testing data.
 Instead, we are using *validation data* to test them.
 Doing so gives us an average metric (let's say MAE) on which to determine lambda and rho.
 	- Going further can be a matter of trial and error and a lot of predictions and time.
-		- [Example Colabs](https://gist.github.com/eitellauria/877ee7fdee3a0bfb2dc9b9a30a44aec6): See here to check how to use `GridSearch` to use an estimator (can be a pipeline) to determine hyperp v
+	- [Example Colabs](https://gist.github.com/eitellauria/877ee7fdee3a0bfb2dc9b9a30a44aec6): See here to check how to use `GridSearch` to use an estimator (can be a pipeline) to determine hyperparameter values on a grid according to a given scoring method.